Dabney Friedrich

-Dabney Langhorne Friedrich (née Patricia Dabney Langhorne; born June 19, 1967) is an American attorney and jurist serving as a United States district court judge of the United States District Court for the District of Columbia.
+Dabney Langhorne Friedrich (née Patricia Dabney Langhorne; born 1967) is an American attorney and jurist serving as a United States district court judge of the United States District Court for the District of Columbia.
 She previously served as a member of the United States Sentencing Commission.

 Early life and education

-Patricia Dabney Langhorne was born on June 19, 1967, in Pensacola, Florida.
+Patricia Dabney Langhorne was born in 1967, in Pensacola, Florida.
 She graduated from Trinity University in 1988 with a Bachelor of Arts, magna cum laude.
 She spent one year at University College, Oxford, receiving a Diploma in Legal Studies in 1989.
 She then attended Yale Law School, where she was a senior editor of the Yale Journal on Regulation.
 She graduated in 1992 with a Juris Doctor.

 Career

 Langhorne started her legal career as a law clerk for Judge Thomas F. Hogan of the United States District Court for the District of Columbia.

 She served as an associate counsel to the president during the George W. Bush administration, as chief crime counsel to Senator Orrin Hatch, as an assistant United States attorney in the Eastern District of Virginia, as a trial attorney at the United States Department of Justice, and as an assistant United States attorney in the Southern District of California.

 In 2006, Friedrich was nominated by President George W. Bush as a member of the United States Sentencing Commission (and ultimately confirmed by the Senate on February 28, 2007), a position she held until 2016.
 In that capacity, she helped establish sentencing policies and practices for the federal criminal justice system by promulgating guidelines for congressional review and recommending changes in criminal statutes.